Sanotsch2003/MiPro-XG-V1/docs/HardwareArchitecure.md

 ## Arithmetic Logic Unit (ALU)

 The ALU performs arithmetic and logical operations.
-It has two inputs:
+It has two operand inputs that can either be connected to the outputs of the register file or set directly by the control unit.

 ![ALU](/docs/imgs/ALU.drawio.svg)
 *Figure 3: Arithmetic Logic Unit*

 - **Preprocessing**: Supports bit shifts and rotations on the second input.
 - **Operations**:
-  - Addition and subtraction (with or without carry).
+  - Addition (with or without carry).
+  - Subtraction Operand1 - Operand2 (with or without borrow)
+  - Reverse Subtraction Operand2 - Operand2 (with or without borrow)
   - Multiplication (select upper or lower 32 bits of the result).
+  - Logical Operations (op1 AND op2, op1 XOR op2, op1 OR op2, op1 AND NOT op2, NOT op2)
+  - No Operation (Used to move values between registers or to send an unmodified value as address to the memory controller)

 The ALU output can be written back to a register or used as an address for memory access, which increases flexibility.

 ---